 WordPress Duplicator Plugin Settings

 The WordPress Duplicator plugin can do more than just backup and restore WordPress sites.
-Options such as enabling debugging, choosing an SQL backup script, setting the archive engine, or managing your WordPress Duplicator plugin license are also available.
+It gives users several options such as enabling debugging, choosing an SQL backup script, setting the archive engine, or managing your WordPress Duplicator plugin license.